Autonomous Vehicle Safety In 2025: What Is Verified Right Now?

 How should readers interpret “self-driving” consumer features?

 Treat supervised Level 2 systems separately from driverless Level 4 services.
-NHTSA’s reporting framework itself separates ADAS and ADS events, and AAA data show trust remains limited even as robotaxi operations scale.
+NHTSA’s reporting framework itself separates ADAS and ADS events, and AAA data show trust remains limited (only 13% trust riding in them) even as robotaxi operations scale.

 2025-2026 Deployment And Safety Evidence Table